3ka1tz/3ka1tz/README.md

-# Hello, World!🌍
+# Hello, World!

-Hi there!
 Welcome to my GitHub profile.

-Here you'll find all of my coding projects: past, present, and future!
+Here you can find all my coding projects: past, present, and future.

-Feel free to explore, fork, and connect.

 ## Your Thoughts Matter